-Mori Hamada & Matsumoto (MHM) is one of the largest full-service Tokyo-headquartered international law firms with domestic branches in Fukuoka, Nagoya and Osaka.
-A significant proportion of the firm's work is international in nature, representing clients in cross-border transactions, litigation and other dispute resolution proceedings
+Mori Hamada & Matsumoto (MHM) is one of the largest full-service Tokyo-headquartered international law firms.
+A significant proportion of the firm's work is international in nature, representing clients in cross-border transactions, litigation and other dispute resolution proceedings.

-MHM has over 400 lawyers and other professionals and over 500 business services and other support staff.
-The firm's senior lawyers include a number of highly respected practitioners and leaders in the Japanese and international legal community, including a past secretary general of the Inter-Pacific Bar Association, prominent law professors at the University of Tokyo, and previous Prosecutor-Generals of the Public Prosecutors Office.
-MHM also has experienced lawyers with primary legal qualifications in non-Japanese jurisdictions, including Australia, England and Wales, Hong Kong, India, Indonesia, Malaysia, Myanmar, the People's Republic of China, the Philippines, Singapore, Thailand, the United States and
+MHM has over 480 lawyers and other professionals and over 460 support staff (including patent attorneys, licensed tax accountants, legal assistants and translators).
+The firm's senior lawyers include a number of highly respected practitioners and leaders in the Japanese and international legal community, including prominent law professors at the University of Tokyo and a former Prosecutor-General of the Public Prosecutors Office.
+MHM also has experienced lawyers with primary legal qualifications in non-Japanese jurisdictions, including Australia, England and Wales, Hong Kong, India, Indonesia, Malaysia, Myanmar, the People's Republic of China, the Philippines, Singapore, Thailand and the United States.

-MHM is highly recognised by both clients and legal professionals in the following practice areas: mergers and acquisitions, joint ventures, finance, international capital markets (including JREITS), asset management, loans and securitisations, private equity, infrastructure/energy, PFI/PPP, insolvency/restructuring, intellectual property, antitrust and competition.
-Other core practice areas include tax and labour law
+MHM is highly recognised by both clients and legal professionals in the following practice areas: mergers and acquisitions; joint ventures; finance; international capital markets (including JREITS); asset management; loans and securitisations; private equity; infrastructure/energy; PFI/PPP; insolvency/restructuring; intellectual property; antitrust; and competition.
+Other core practice areas include tax and labour law.